sdat2/PotentialHeight/README.md

 In Progress:

  - CMIP6 processing for potential size and intensity.
+    - Good folder structure for processing.
+    - Make sure regridding is working and efficient.
+    - Paralize potential size calculation as much as possible.
  - BayesOpt for different places along the coast.
  - Fix 430k wrapping.
- - Sync times up.
+ - Sync times up & animate winds.

 TODO:

+ - Could we produce uncertainty estimates in the upper bound based on MVES.
+ - How to quantify performance of BO better.
  - Get Chavas et al. 2015 profile to work in Python rather than just Matlab (~x100 speed up).
- - Scipy distribution fitting for CMIP6.
+ - GEV with maxima Scipy distribution fitting for CMIP6.
+ - How to distribute optimisation points more uniformly along the coast.
  - Better tidal gauge comparisons for different events.
- -

 ## SurgeNet exploration